Winter in Plumas County

 Christmas Tree Cutting

 Make a winter excursion to the woods a family tradition!
 Plumas National Forest and Lassen National Forest are wonderful places to harvest your very own Christmas Tree.
 Permits may be purchased November 1st to December 24th of each year.
 Permits are $10 and allow for up to two trees per family.
-To learn more, view maps, contact ranger stations, and purchase a permit online, visit the following links.
+To learn more, view maps, contact ranger stations, and purchase a permit online, read our Christmas Tree Permit Blog.